rfkeepers/tweaoh_ashcan/rules.md

 # That Which Echoes Across Our Home
 A city building game which guides you along the discovery and mapping of a new city, its districts, and its landmarks.
 Along the way you'll create generations of residents, communities, and factions and investigate what parts of the city they claim as their own, their clashes amongst themselves, and the heritage they leave to the city in their wake.

+&nbsp;

 ![cover](./images/cover.png)

+&nbsp;

 ## Preparation
 To play this game you'll need a couple players (probably 3-5, though less or more is also fine) and some dice for rolling on tables (one of each: d6, d8, d10, d12).
 If you're playing in person, you'll need one or more blank sheets of paper, some pencils, and maybe scissors; if you're online, you'll need a shared drawing or whiteboard program.
 Additional material for note keeping such as index cards or a notebook or google doc is recommended, but not necessary.

 If many people are playing the game for the first time, read the rules aloud when you get to them.

+&nbsp;
 ## The Starting Player
-Whomever played this game most recently (or, if no one has played, whomever feels they know the rules the best) acts as the Starting Player.
+Whoever played this game most recently (or, if no one has played, whoever feels they know the rules the best) acts as the Starting Player.
 The starting player has two roles: first, they guide everyone through the rules of the game, reading or assigning readers for each section.
 Second, whenever the rules say "one at a time" or "taking turns", we begin with the starting player and go around the table from there.

 At the end of each phase (once at the end of Mapping, and then at the end of each Generation of residents), the Starting Player role is handed off to the next player at the table.

+&nbsp;
 ## Era, Genre, & Intent
 The groundwork of your city is its era: the time and place where it occurs, and genre trappings of what you'll find within its buildings and hustle and bustle.
 Before any other details are laid out, start a conversation at the table and answer the following questions.
 Don't take too long here.
 You don't need to justify or backstory your decisions.
 Simple agreement is enough, so two or three minutes on each question should be plenty.

-* Are you playing this game to kickstart a different campaign, such as another pnp rpg?
+* Are you playing this game to kick-start a different campaign, such as another PnP rpg?
 If so, does everyone clearly understand the setting and genre of that next game?
 * What time period or setting is your city located within?
 * Is there a specific genre you want to explore?
 * What technology, magic, or weirdness is present?

+&nbsp;
 ## Safety & Tone
 This game was written with impartiality in mind.
 It does not assert a specific genre, setting, or tone.
 The imagery is plain, sometimes to a fault, in the hope that you, the players, will only need the smallest nudge to see your imagination tumble onto the map.
 However, in that impartiality, we have not hidden any topics, either.
 That means we, you all at the table, need to talk about topics and tone your session of play will contain.